Sturgis Motorcycle Rally: Media coverage

-Print and online
+Print and Radio

-The Rapid City Journal features daily coverage of the Sturgis Rally.
+The Rapid City Journal and South Dakota Public Broadcasting feature daily coverage of the Sturgis Rally.

 The Seattle Times covered some of the 2008 Sturgis Rally while rock band Judd Hoos was playing at the Loud American Roadhouse.
 All Gas No Brakes covered the 2020 rally.

 Television

 In 1997, notable attendees at the rally included the crew from the television series COPS, and basketball player Dennis Rodman.

-From 1996 to 1999, World Championship Wrestling held a pay-per-view event called Road Wild (Hog Wild for the 1996 event).
+From 1996 to 1999, World Championship Wrestling (WCW) held a pay-per-view event called Road Wild (Hog Wild for the 1996 event).
+The inaugural event on August 10, 1996 also featured preliminary matches that were aired live on WCW Saturday Night on TBS.
+Rodman participated at the show in the final year in 1999.

-Sturgis was featured in Season 7, Episode 13 of King of the Hill, "Queasy Rider".
+Sturgis was featured in Season 7, Episode 13 of King of the Hill, "Queasy Rider."
 The episode features Hank and Peggy buying a motorcycle to rekindle their marriage and traveling to the event.

 Television coverage of the festival by the VH1 Classic network includes interviews and performances as well as rock music videos from the Buffalo Chip Campground.
 The rally was featured in 2005 as part of the ESPN SportsCenter promotion 50 States in 50 Days.